LaxarJS/shop-demo/docs/tutorials/03_article_browser_widget.md

 In this step we are going to implement the _article-browser-widget_ which displays a list of articles to the user and allows to select an individual article.
 To obtain the articles in the first place, we also create an _activity_.
-Another widget (to be implemented in the next step) will show details on the currently selected article.
 This part of the tutorial will allow you to learn how widgets safely share resources through the event bus, and how resources can be displayed to the user.